maryholst/se_project_coffeeshop/README.md

-# se_project_coffeeshop
+# Triple Peaks Cafe

-This is a responsive multi-page website I built using HTMl and CSS and features functional links, flexbox, animations and a form.
+This is a responsive multi-page website I built using HTML and CSS and features functional links, flexbox, animations and a reservation form.
+It has an eye-catching main page with a navigation link.
+On the recipes page, I added two iframes, complete with a form you can submit for a reservation at the cafe.

 ##Technologies used
 -HTML